Updated: Apr 13

-By Michael W. Wright and David Jimenez
+By Michael W. Wright with David Jimenez

 If you could go back in time, would you have chosen fossil fuels as the energy source for the 20th century?
 Wouldn’t you have liked to look at the actual lifetime costs to the planet and, by proxy, to the economy?
 In some industries, the models to examine the costs of technology choices have changed the course of industry decision making.